chakwok/leetcode/db.md

 563. Binary Tree Tilt

+997. Find the Town Judge

+1010.
+Pairs of Songs With Total Durations Divisible by 60

 **medium**

 807. Max Increase to Keep City Skyline: Your runtime beats 25.32 % of java submissions.